 Siemens globally has a substantial and complex supply chain with around 90,000 suppliers across 150 countries.
-With such a large and geographically dispersed supplier network, Siemens cannot maintain the same level of oversight for every supplier.
-However, Siemens has implemented a system of interconnected processes and tools to stay on top of this complexity under the governance of our Global Services Supply Chain Management function.
-Transparency and awareness of supply chain risks is ensured via a three step process:
+With such a large and geographically dispersed supplier network, Siemens ensures a higher priority is given to those Suppliers deemed as high risk and has implemented a system of interconnected processes and tools to stay on top of this complexity under the governance of our Global Services Supply Chain Management function.
+Transparency and awareness of supply chain risks is ensured via a three-step process: